fight233/DThouse_cxd/documentation20/en/06.queries/docs.md

 Query OK, 2 row(s) in set (0.001100s)
 ```

-In order to meet the needs of an IoT scenario, TDengine supports several special functions, such as twa (time weighted average), spread (difference between maximum and minimum), last_row (last record), etc. More functions related to IoT scenarios will be added.
-TDengine also supports continuous queries.
+In order to meet the needs of an IoT scenario, DThouse supports several special functions, such as twa (time weighted average), spread (difference between maximum and minimum), last_row (last record), etc. More functions related to IoT scenarios will be added.
+DThouse also supports continuous queries.

 For specific query syntax, please see the [Data Query section of TAOS SQL](https://www.taosdata.com/cn/documentation/taos-sql#select).

 ## <a class="anchor" id="aggregation"></a> Multi-table Aggregation Query

 In an IoT scenario, there are often multiple data collection points in a same type.
-TDengine uses the concept of STable to describe a certain type of data collection point, and an ordinary table to describe a specific data collection point.
-At the same time, TDengine uses tags to describe the static attributes of data collection points.
+DThouse uses the concept of STable to describe a certain type of data collection point, and an ordinary table to describe a specific data collection point.
+At the same time, DThouse uses tags to describe the static attributes of data collection points.
 A given data collection point has a specific tag value.
-By specifying the filters of tags, TDengine provides an efficient method to aggregate and query the sub-tables of STables (data collection points of a certain type).
+By specifying the filters of tags, DThouse provides an efficient method to aggregate and query the sub-tables of STables (data collection points of a certain type).
 Aggregation functions and most operations on ordinary tables are applicable to STables, and the syntax is exactly the same.

 **Example 1**: In TAOS Shell, look up the average voltages collected by all smart meters in Beijing and group them by location